What is discussion software?

 Inspired by the reputation/badge/governance ideas and concepts behind Stack Exchange, but broadening far beyond Q&A to seed the entire web.

 We'd like to raise the standard of discussion on the web through better forum software.
-The word “discourse” kept coming up when we discussed the problem, and it captures the essence of what we want to do.
+The word “discourse” kept coming up in conversations about the problem, and it captures the essence of what we want to do.

 n.
 Written or spoken communication or debate